9 Different Types of Owls in Kansas

 9. Snowy Owl

-The Snowy Owl is a species of owl found in the northern parts of Kansas.
-It is a large, white owl that stands up to 25 inches tall and has yellow eyes.
+The Snowy Owl is a species of owl found in northern Kansas.
+It is a large, white owl standing up to 25 inches tall with yellow eyes.

 It prefers open areas with few trees and is usually seen perched on posts, trees, or other elevated places.

-The Snowy Owl feeds on small mammals such as mice, voles, and rabbits, as well as insects, birds, fish, and amphibians.
+The Snowy Owl feeds on small mammals such as mice, voles, rabbits, insects, birds, fish, and amphibians.

 In Kansas, Snowy Owls can be seen mainly during the winter months from October to April.
-The Snowy Owl is not very common in Kansas, and sightings are quite rare.
+They are not very common in Kansas, and sightings are quite rare.

-However, these beautiful types of owls in Kansas can often be seen in open grasslands, prairies, farmlands, and airports.
+However, these beautiful owls can often be seen in open grasslands, prairies, farmlands, and airports in Kansas.

 In the winter, they may form large flocks and migrate south to find food and shelter from the cold weather.